Watt Data

 tiebreaker_hierarchy:

-• When multiple identifiers resolve to different entities, the hierarchy determines which entity wins
+• When multiple identifiers resolve to different entities, the hierarchy determines which entity wins.

-• Default: ["email", "phone", "address", "name"] (email has highest priority)
+• Default: ["email", "phone", "address", "linkedin", "domain", "name"] (email has highest priority).

 domains (enrichment):